 To make your individual shots into one large one, you need software that can do a specific task called stitching.
 This is where the programme takes recognisable areas of an image called control points in order to understand where they should be joined.
 For example, if you were taking a cityscape, the software would pick up on a building in one shot, find the same building in the next shot in the sequence and make the join there.

 You don’t need something expensive and bespoke to stitch images into a panorama.
 Many regular image editors like Photoshop and Lightroom already have this function built in.
-If you don’t have access to these, then there are free stitching programs such as PanoramaPlus and Hugin.
+If you don’t have access to these, then there are free stitching programs such as Hugin.
 These free pieces of software will obviously limit you in some way, whether that’s the size of your image or, in the case of a piece of software I used to use many years ago, plastering a big smiling face watermark over the image.